-Public-Private Partnerships (PPPs) are increasingly seen in Africa as an essential institutional mechanism to design, build, finance and/or operate infrastructure facilities hitherto provided by the public sector.
+Public-Private Partnerships (PPPs) are increasingly seen in Africa as an essential mechanism to design, build, finance and/or operate infrastructure facilities hitherto provided by the public sector.

 Constraints on public sector resources, growing pressure on government budgets across Africa and concerns about the efficiency of service provision by state enterprises and agencies have led to many governments stepping-up their efforts to encourage partnerships with the private sector.

 From the perspective of the private sector, PPPs are becoming increasingly viewed as an effective way to mitigate some of the risks associated with privately-financed and managed projects in Africa.
 By involving public sector partners, some of the bottlenecks leading to delays and difficulties can be unblocked.